RajanKandel/RajanKandel_IOB_algo_club/HierarchicalClustering/readme.txt

 Intro to Hierarchical clustering:

-- Handy method in bioinformatics and all of data science to s group the data into different groups/clusters in order(built either bottom up (agglomerative) or topdown(divisive)).
+- Handy method in bioinformatics and all of data science to group the data into different groups/clusters in order(built either bottom up (agglomerative) or topdown(divisive)).